 You know what Singaporeans like to complain about: there’s nothing to do in Singapore!

 But hey, that doesn’t mean we can’t get creative.
-Here’s our list of 38 date ideas, for those tired and sick of the usual dinner-movie date routine.
-No significant other?
-Round up your friends for these activities – why not?
+Here’s our list of 51 date ideas, for those tired and sick of the usual dinner-movie date routine.
+Even if you have no significant other, you can still round up your friends for these activities!

 1. Watch the sunset or have a romantic dinner on a cruise